luiseduardohdbackup/ember-view-animate/README.md

     bower install ember-view-animate --save

-    Or you can paste the contents of `ember-view-animate`
+Or you can paste the contents of `ember-view-animate.js` into a file in your project.
+Either way, you'll need to include the script with an html tag or sprocket requires, etc.

+This depends on jQuery.

 ### Usage: